 Hoxworth

 The program’s faculty members represent special interests within the general field of Transfusion Medicine.
-Active research interests of the faculty include, platelet hemostasis, optimization of blood component storage, pathogen reduction of blood products, hematopoietic stem cell biology in health and disease, and microenvironment control of hematopoiesis.
+Active research interests of the faculty include:

 Location of Training

-Fellows are based at the Blood Center, with local rotations to University of Cincinnati Medical Center (UCMC) and Cincinnati Children’s Hospital Medical Center (CCHMC) for hospital transfusion experiences, elective Coagulation focused studies, and Blood Utilization Meetings.
-Additional elective rotations to community hospital transfusion services are also scheduled.
+Fellows are based at the Hoxworth Blood Center (University of Cincinnati), University of Cincinnati Medical Center (UCMC) and Cincinnati Children’s Hospital Medical Center (CCHMC).
+Fellows complete rotations in blood center activities, therapeutic apheresis, cell therapy, pediatric transfusion service, elective coagulation focused studies, and Blood Utilization Meetings.
+Additional elective rotations to community hospital transfusion services and external testing sites are also scheduled.

 Clinical and Educational Activities